DARIAEngineering/dcaf_case_management/docs/GOOGLE_SIGN_ON_SETUP.md

 Note that unlike a lot of Google SSO builds, our Sign In With Google functionality doesn't automatically create an account; you'll need to have an account associated with that email address persisted in the database already.

 BUT WAIT!
 What about Docker?!
-Never fear, these environment variables will get passed through to the docker image if you are using docker-compose up.
+Never fear, these environment variables will get passed through to the docker image if you are using docker compose up.